 Language Barrier: While searching for Frank in France, Carl speaks English slooow-ly and LOUDLY to the French officials.
 They continue to speak French and give no indication that they have understood him.

 Loveable Rogue: Frank Abagnale (winningly played by Leonardo DiCaprio).
 He's a very clever young man who successfully passes for a lawyer, doctor, and airline pilot, whilst committing millions of dollars worth of check fraud.
 But he only does this because he sees no other prospects for himself; what he longs for most is a stable family.
 Pursuing FBI agent Carl Hanratty (Tom Hanks) comes to realize this, so arranges for Frank to eventually achieve a happy ending.
 This story has some overlap with Real Life.

 One Dialogue, Two Conversations: When Frank asks Brenda's father for permission to marry her.
 When Frank says that he isn't a doctor or lawyer but just a kid in love with his daughter, Brenda's father thinks Frank's only being sentimental.

-It should also be noted that something Frank learned from his father plays into this as a bit of a Running Gag.
+Refuge in Audacity: The other half of the cons.
+Something Frank learned from his father plays into this as a bit of a Running Gag.
 "Why do the Yankees always win?"
 "Because the other teams are too busy looking at the damn pinstripes."